Apple II: Modern use

 Today, emulators for various Apple II models are available to run Apple II software on macOS, Linux, Microsoft Windows, homebrew enabled Nintendo DS and other operating systems.
 Numerous disk images of Apple II software are available free over the Internet for use with these emulators.
 AppleWin and MESS are among the best emulators compatible with most Apple II images.
 The MESS emulator supports recording and playing back of Apple II emulation sessions, as does Home Action Replay Page (a.k.a.
 HARP).

-In addition, an active retrocomputing community of vintage Apple II collectors and users, continue to restore, maintain and develop hardware and software for daily use of these original computers.
 There is still a small annual convention, KansasFest, dedicated to the platform.

-In 2017, the band 8 Bit Weapon released the world's first 100% Apple II based music album entitled, "Class Apples."
+In 2017, the band 8 Bit Weapon released the world's first 100% Apple II-based music album entitled, "Class Apples".
 The album featured dance-oriented cover versions of classical music by Bach, Beethoven, and Mozart recorded directly off the Apple II motherboard.